-There is a variety of technology used in training employees.
+There is a variety of technology used in training methods for employees.
 Training employees, while necessary and beneficial, can be a huge financial burden on a company.
 The cost of training, coupled with the time it takes to bring a new employee up to speed on company software and other procedures, should make implementing a more effective approach to training a top priority for any organization.
-Fortunately, emerging technologies have improved the employee training process.
+Fortunately, emerging technologies have improved the ways to train employees.
 By leveraging these technologies, your organization can ultimately save time and money.
-Discover the five most efficient methods, tools, and technology used in training employees:
+Discover the five most efficient tools, technologies, and training methods for employees:

 1. Interactive Training Materials